winterscar/spotify-sync/README.md

 - `"mp3"` (default) - Smaller file size (~5-10 MB per track), lossy compression, widely compatible
 - `"flac"` - Larger file size (~30-50 MB per track), lossless quality, best audio fidelity

+**Fetch Mode**

+The `fetchAll` option controls how many liked songs are fetched from Spotify:

+- `false` (default) - Only fetches the 50 most recently added liked songs
+  - ✅ Much faster API calls
+  - ✅ Ideal if you don't add many songs between syncs
+  - ✅ Spotify returns tracks in reverse chronological order (newest first)
+  - ⚠️ On first run, only syncs your 50 most recent likes

+- `true` - Fetches your entire liked songs library
+  - ✅ Ensures all historical songs are synced
+  - ✅ Use for initial sync or if you have a large backlog
+  - ⚠️ Slower due to pagination through entire library

+**Recommendation**: Use `fetchAll = false` (default) for regular scheduled syncs after doing an initial full sync with `fetchAll = true`.

 **Schedule Examples** (systemd calendar format)